data-science-ucsb/ds-website/faqs.md

 title: Frequently Asked Questions
 subtitle: >-
-  There are many questions that newcomers and even seasoned Data Science veterans have about our club!
+  There are many questions that newcomers and even seasoned data science veterans have about our club!
   Here are the most common questions answered to try and simplify some of your thoughts!
 layout: page